abe-yoshimasa/SDK/Tools/PCSetupTools/README.md

 		<img src="../imgs/xdevice_monitor_connected.png" width="400">
         </div>

-1. Your hardware is now ready to be used on your PC or Mac.
+1. Your hardware is now ready to be used on your PC.
 If our Unity SDK is downloaded(which can be downloaded [here](https://github.com/Ximmerse/SDK/tree/master/Unity)) and imported, you can run ``"02 - Pick Cubes"`` sample scene and start moving around.
-> Note: Please make sure controllers are turned on before running the sample demo.
+You can also run a quick [device test application](https://github.com/Ximmerse/SDK/blob/master/Tools/PCSetupTools/PC_Device_Test.zip?raw=true) to make sure your devices are working correctly on your PC.